 Cappuccino is actually the Italian word for hood, but despite being an Italian drink, it was German speakers in Vienna who first referred to a coffee as a ‘Kapuziner’ or cappuccino.
 Cappuccinos comprise of espresso, steamed milk, and milk foam which layer on top of one another to make a luxuriously smooth beverage.

-To make a cappuccino, you first brew espresso and pour it into the cup.
-Then you layer on the steamed milk, and finally the milk foam goes on top.
-Cappuccinos can often be confused with lattes, but it's the ratio of steamed milk and milk foam that sets them apart.
+To make a cappuccino, you first brew espresso, usually with an espresso machine, and pour it into the cup.
+Then you layer on the steamed milk, and finally the foamed milk goes on top.
+Cappuccinos can often be confused with lattes, but it's the ratio of steamed milk and frothed milk that sets them apart.
 Cappuccinos have an even split of steamed and foam milk, whereas a latte has much more steamed milk.
 This makes a cappuccino shorter and gives it a rich, velvety top layer.

-Generally, only one shot of espresso is used in a cappuccino, but some coffee shops put two in.
+Generally, only one shot of espresso is used in a cappuccino, but most coffee shops put two in and have a specific espresso machines which brew two shots at once.
 Often chocolate powder is dusted on the top, too, to make it even sweeter.

 Like espressos, cappuccinos also originated in Italy in the early 1900s.
 Like lattes, they came about as coffee machinery developed that allowed a greater variety of coffees to be created.
 Cappuccinos are great for those who like luxurious drinks and appreciate the smooth velvet texture the milk foam provides.
 This is a much gentler way to wake up in the morning than an espresso, and it’s typically enjoyed by people in their 20s and 30s.

-Both espressos and cappuccinos can be made at home without too much difficultly, so you don’t have to rely on professional baristas.
+Both espresso and cappuccino drinks can be made at home without too much difficultly, so you don’t have to rely on professional baristas.
 Here’s a step-by-step guide: